-Upon completion of this offering, , will receive warrants for the purchase of common shares at an exercise price of \$.
+Upon completion of this offering, WestPark Capital, Inc., as representative of the underwriters, or its designees, will receive warrants for the purchase of 100,000 common shares at an exercise price of \$5.00.
 See "Underwriting" for the terms of the warrants.